Felicity Party: Since 2023

 On July 6, 2023, SP and the Future Party formed a parliamentary group under SP's banner, and competed in the 2024 local election in an electoral alliance.
 Saadet received 1.09%, and Gelecek 0.07%, of the electorate.

 Political positions

-The Felicity Party works both as a political party and an enormous social organization.
-It has party branches in nearly every district, small town and city in the country.
+The Felicity Party works both as a political party and a social organization.
+It has party branches in many districts, small towns and cities in the country.

 In the past, it has organized demonstrations on a wide range of issues, often involving tens of thousands of participants.
 Thousands of protesters joined SP organized demonstrations against the 2004 attack on Fallujah, against the cartoons of Muhammad in newspapers around the world, and Israel's invasion of Gaza during the 2008–2009 Israel–Gaza conflict.
 SP has criticized the Trump administration over attacks against Iranian forces, and condemned both the assassination of Jamal Khashoggi and the assassination of Qasem Soleimani.

 SP has been accused by Arab and pro-government commentators of pursuing pro-Iranian views due to former SP leader Mustafa Kamalak's comments and visits to Iran.